kysu1313/Quick-GPU-Bot/README.md

 - You can disable messaging in the settings file if you want.

 You need to install GeckoDriver from here: https://github.com/mozilla/geckodriver/releases  and add it to your PATH environment variables.
-Required Packages (PIP install): Twilio, Selenuim, Colorama, tqdm
+Required Packages (PIP install): Twilio, Selenuim, Colorama, tqdm, and more.
+Requirements.txt file is coming soon.